INVESTOR EDUCATION PACKAGE

 Title III limits how much you can invest every year – not only in any one company, or through any one Funding Portal, but also in all companies through all Funding Portals.
 These limits apply only to your investments under Title III (Regulation Crowdfunding), however.

-Specifically, the maximum amount you can invest in all Title III offerings during any period of 12 months is:
+Following the amendments of Reg CF rules adopted by the SEC in November 2020, the maximum amount you can invest in all Title III offerings during any period of 12 months is now:

-- If your annual income or net worth is less than $107,000, you may invest the greater of:
+- If your annual income or net worth is less than $107,000, the greater of:

 You and your spouse may combine your incomes and assets for purposes of determining how much you may invest, although if you do so, you will be treated as a single investor for purposes of determining how much either of you may invest.